kahlan/kahlan/docs/README.md

 Because who can trust a framework which achieve only [23.80% of code coverage after more that 10 years of experience in tests](assets/phpunit_4.4_code_coverage.png)?

-Anyhow it's not so much about the code coverage score and I respect all the work done on PHPUnit, but to me PHPUnit was mediocre right from start and 20.000 lines code for a library with no substance doesn't make any sense for me.
+Anyhow it's not so much about the code coverage score and I respect all the work done on PHPUnit, but to me PHPUnit was mediocre right from start and still.

 **However there always have some alternatives:**